tunasplam/eso-addon-manager/README.md

 # eso-addon-manager
-My command line interface for easily downloading, installing, and updating addons for Elder Scrolls Online on Linux
+My command line interface for easily downloading, installing, and updating addons for Elder Scrolls Online on Linux.

 Please note that I no longer play Elder Scrolls Online so this doesn't really get used and hasn't been ran or updated for a few years now.